tjvantoll/articles/airbnb/article.md

 Some of the more, um, _interesting_ code in NativeScript is the code that converts values from Java <--> JavaScript and Objective-C <--> JavaScript.
 I’m not familiar enough with the inner details of React Native to comment on their exact approach here, but I’m sure they have some fun stories to tell.

-Type conversion between multiple platforms is no fun regardless of what platform you use, but we think we have a bit of an advantage in how we handle things in NativeScript—and that advantage is [TypeScript](https://www.typescriptlang.org/).
+Type conversion between multiple platforms is not fun regardless of what platform you use, but we think we have a bit of an advantage in how we handle things in NativeScript—and that advantage is [TypeScript](https://www.typescriptlang.org/).

 ![](typescript.png)

-I have mixed feelings about using TypeScript in web apps—I’ve even given [a talk on the subject](https://www.youtube.com/watch?v=w6rdLx2LYz8))—but for mobile apps I now consider TypeScript a necessity, as you frequently have to work with unknown types.
+I have mixed feelings about using TypeScript in web apps, and I’ve even given [a talk on the subject](https://www.youtube.com/watch?v=w6rdLx2LYz8), but for mobile apps I now consider TypeScript an absolute necessity because of how well the language helps you work with APIs you aren’t very familiar with (which is common in mobile apps).

-In NativeScript our [cross-platform modules](https://github.com/nativescript/nativescript) have been built with TypeScript since day one, meaning, you can easily explore the APIs we offer right in your editor.
+In NativeScript we built our [cross-platform modules](https://github.com/nativescript/nativescript) with TypeScript since day one, meaning, you can easily explore the APIs we offer right in your editor.

 ![](cross-platform-apis.png)